Dringhoe

 Dringhoe is a hamlet in the East Riding of Yorkshire, England.
 It is situated approximately 5.5 mi north of Hornsea on the B1249 road to the west of Skipsea Brough.

 It forms part of the civil parish of Skipsea.

+The name Dringhoe derives from the Old English dreng meaning a 'free tenant' and the Old Norse haugr meaning 'mound or hill'.